big-unibo/llm4dfm-develop/README.md

 - `models.py   -- contains model's utils`
 - `pipeline.py -- contains the process of importing, batching and calculating metrixs`
 - `utils.py    -- contains general utils`
+- `csv_graph.py    -- contains the process which generates graphs`
 - `visualisation.py -- contains the process of visualization of the output`
 - `visualisation_utils.py    -- contains utils used in visualisation`
 - `graph_utils.py    -- contains utils used to work with graph, such as metrics calculation`